llm-proxy/llm-proxy/README.md

 ```shell
 git clone https://github.com/llm-proxy/llm-proxy.git
 ```
-2. Ensure that you have a `llmproxy.config.yaml` file setup
+2. Ensure that you have a `llmproxy.config.yaml` file setup in the root directory of your project
 3. Ensure that you have all of your API keys for each respective provider setup (You can utilize the .env.example for reference)
+4. Ensure that you only have providers and API keys for models you want active

 **Note:** For Google's models, you will need the path to application credentials, and the project ID inside of the .env
 <p align="right">(<a href="#readme-top">back to top</a>)</p>